Key Takeaway

 Individual response times vary significantly.
 Some patients respond quickly and see noticeable weight loss within the first two weeks.
 Others need eight to twelve weeks before meaningful changes appear.
 Factors that influence response time include starting dose, speed of titration, baseline metabolic health, dietary habits, physical activity, and individual biological variation in receptor sensitivity.

-If you have been on a GLP-1 medication for 12 or more weeks at an adequate dose and are not seeing meaningful results, your physician may need to reassess your treatment plan.
+If you have been on a GLP-1 medication for 12 or more weeks at an adequate dose and aren't seeing meaningful results, your physician may need to reassess your treatment plan.
 This could involve adjusting the dose, switching medications, adding complementary therapies, or investigating other factors that may be interfering with your response.

 How quickly does semaglutide reduce blood sugar?